Few characters have undergone such a transformation so quickly as Scrooge during three nights in the classic A Christmas Carol by Charles Dickens.

 I would tell my younger self all the knowledge and wisdom I have accrued.
 So something of fear, and loneliness.
 The importance of connection with others and much more.

 But I do not want it to stop with the me.
 I want to change the world.
-So my horizons have expanded to living a richer and fuller life for myself by helping other people do the same.
+So my horizons have expanded to living a richer and fuller life for myself by helping others do the same.
 It comes from a very real fear I have.

 I don’t want my life to mean nothing.

 This ghost shows Scrooge the many people enjoying Christmas this day.

 He learns what others think of him, from the Cratchit’s and his own nephew.

 ‘I am sorry for him; I couldn’t be angry with him if I tried.
 Who suffers by his ill whims?
 Himself, always.
 Here, he takes it into his head to dislike us, and he won’t come and dine with us.
 What’s the consequence?
 He don’t lose much of a dinner’Scrooge’s nephew.